 Sales at Italian fashion group Zegna rise 27% in 2021

-MILAN, Feb 1 (Reuters) - Sales at Italian fashion company Zegna rose by 27% to 1.29 billion euros ($1.45 billion) last year, the group which recently listed on Wall Street said on Tuesday, forecasting revenue growth in the low-teens for this year.
+MILAN, Feb 1 (Reuters) - Sales at Italian fashion company Zegna ZGN.N rose by 27% to 1.29 billion euros ($1.45 billion) last year, the group which recently listed on Wall Street said on Tuesday, forecasting revenue growth in the low teens for this year.

-The rise in sales was driven by a strong performance in the United States, where revenues increased by 53% on a year earlier.
+Sales remained a touch below their 1.32 billion euro pre-pandemic level of 2019.
+The rise last year was driven by a strong performance in the United States, where revenues increased by 53% on a year earlier.
+In the key Greater China region, the biggest market for luxury groups, sales rose by 34%.

-Zegna listed in New York in December after a merger with Investindustrial Acquisition Corp, a special purpose acquisition company (SPAC) sponsored by private equity firm Investindustrial and chaired by former UBS chief executive Sergio Ermotti.
+Zegna made its debut in New York in December after a merger with Investindustrial Acquisition Corp, a special purpose acquisition company (SPAC) sponsored by private equity firm Investindustrial and chaired by former UBS chief executive Sergio Ermotti.
+The deal gave the family-owned group an enterprise value of $3.1 billion.

+Its share price closed on Monday at $10.24, unchanged from the opening price on its first day of trading on Dec.
+20.

+Zegna said it expects its adjusted profit margin to improve further this year from a level of around 10% achieved in 2021.

 ($1 = 0.8875 euros)